AbdurrehmanSubhani/frappe-coolify-compose/README.md

 ## What is this?

-This repository provides a production-ready `docker-compose.yaml` designed to deploy **Frappe Framework** apps (ERPNext, HRMS, etc.) via **Coolify** using Docker Swarm mode replica toggles.
+This repository provides a `docker-compose.yaml` designed to deploy **Frappe Framework** apps (ERPNext, HRMS, etc.) via **Coolify** using Docker Swarm mode replica toggles.

-Coolify uses `deploy.replicas` to start/stop one-shot services (like site creation and migration) without modifying the compose file — this repo is built around that pattern.
+This is not meant for production.
+You are solely responsible for data losses, and any damages occurred due to using this repository.

 ### Included services